microchip-pic-avr-examples/avr128da48-freertos-cli-mplab-mcc/README.md

 -   In the Libraries Support section of freeRTOS we need to select this Port Selector and update it to the same configuration present in RTOS_UART.
     <br><img src="images/freeRTOS_Libraries_Support.PNG" width="800">

--   Please go ahead and select the pins accordingly in the Pin Grid View.
+-   Proceed by selecting the pins accordingly in the Pin Grid View.
     <br><img src="images/freeRTOS_Pin_Grid.PNG" width="800">

--   Last step is to modify the Custom name for the pin PB3 as in the picture below.
+-   Last step is to modify the Custom name for the pin PB3, as in the picture below.
     <br><img src="images/System_pins.PNG" width="800">

 ## Demo

 After programming the board, there are a few commands that are supported in this project.
-To get some instructions about how to perform some actions it can be used the command help in the terminal as in the picture below.
+To get instructions about how to perform some actions it can be used the command help in the terminal, as in the picture below.
     <br><img src="images/terminal_demo.PNG" width="600">

 As it can be observed, those commands can provide information about the state of each FreeRTOS task, about the build info and so on.